crowbar/crowbar-core/crowbar_framework/doc/default/cisco_ucs/index.md

 ### `suse-cloud-compute` service profile template

-This service profile template is to be used for preparing systems as SUSE Cloud compute nodes.
+This service profile template is to be used for preparing systems as SUSE OpenStack Cloud compute nodes.
 Minimum requirements:

 * 20GB storage
 * 8GB RAM